SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/workspaceContext.md

 2- If already exists a function and doesn't has the this parameter, it could be add manually.

-WorkspaceContext is a function and has three main properties:
+WorkspaceContext is a function that has three main properties:

 - Set
 - Get